ichard26/ichard26.github.io/content/blog/2024/pip-24.2.md

 mechanisms** for packaging Python projects:

-- **[PEP 517]**: introduced an interface where frontends (e.g. the pip installer) can interact with a build backend (e.g. poetry), including asking it to build a wheel for later installation
+- **[PEP 517]**: introduced an interface where frontends (e.g. the pip installer) can interact with a build backend (e.g. Poetry[^backends]), including asking it to build a wheel for later installation
 - **[PEP 518]**: introduced `pyproject.toml` and defined a standard format for declaring build-time dependencies using this file
 - **[PEP 621]**: defined a standard format for declaring project metadata in